ronhanson/python-jobmanager-common/README.md

-Job Manager Client
+Job Manager Common
 ==================

 About
 -----

-This library attempts to provide a Job Manager client package to install
+This library attempts to provide a Job Manager common library to use with client or api

 Project url : https://github.com/ronhanson/python-jobmanager-client